nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 ### AI Driving Olympics (AIDO), NIPS 2019
 The first nuScenes tracking challenge will be held at NIPS 2019.
-Submission will open October 1 and closes December 2.
+Submission will open October 1 and close December 2.
 The leaderboard will remain private until the end of the challenge.
 Results and winners will be announced at the [AI Driving Olympics](http://www.driving-olympics.ai/) Workshop (AIDO) at NIPS 2019.

 ## Submission rules
 ### Tracking-specific rules
-* We perform 3D Multi Object Tracking (MOT) as in [2].
+* We perform 3D Multi Object Tracking (MOT) as in [2], rather than 2D MOT as in KITTI [4].
 * Possible input modalities are camera, lidar and radar.
 * We perform online tracking [2].
 This means that the tracker may only use past and current, but not future sensor data.
 * Noisy object detections are provided below (including for the test split), but do not have to be used.